 Your Contract Your Voice: Fight for Our Next Contract Today

-Spring 2025 - Ongoing | How much money is there for public services?
+Spring 2025 - Ongoing | Political Action: How much funding is available for our jobs and the people who depend on us?

-Summer 2025 - Winter 2025 | What will we fight for?
+Summer 2025 - Winter 2025 | Contract Proposals: What will we fight for?

 Our members decide what goes into our union contracts.
 If you're not familiar with yours, find it here.
 It details all your rights and protections at work.